 “The picture radiates beauty, that is indisputable.
 I believe nobody will laugh this year.”

 Despite the couch’s negative reviews from critics, when viewed in conjunction with the forest, it looks great.
-This juxtaposition intrigues the mind and creates a distinct and unique idea of combing elements.
+This juxtaposition intrigues the mind and creates a distinct and unique idea of combining elements.

-Now that we have covered the fun part, let us move to the next section, which is most interesting.
+Now that we have covered the fun part, let us move to the next section, which is most interesting but formal.

 1. Line.